ivosokoloski/VaccinationApp/README.md

 - Razor Views
 - Local Database (LocalDB / SQLite)

-## 🎯 Цел на проектот
+## 🎯 Project Goal

-Целта на овој проект е:
+The goal of this project is:
-- Изучување на основите на **ASP.NET MVC**
+- Studying the fundamentals of **ASP.NET MVC**
-- Разбирање на CRUD операции во .NET
+- Understanding CRUD operations in .NET
-- Работа со база на податоци
+- Working with a database
-- Основи на корисничка најава и автентикација
+- Basics of user login and authentication
-- Подготовка за понатамошни и посложени .NET MVC проекти
+- Preparation for further and more complex .NET MVC projects

 ---

-📌 *Проектот е наменет за факултетски и едукативни цели и претставува основа за изучување на .NET MVC архитектурата.*
+📌 *The project is intended for faculty and educational purposes and represents a foundation for studying the .NET MVC architecture.*